 MUSKRAT WILL BE SWIMMING by Cheryl Savageau (Abenaki-French Canadian), illustrated by Robert Hynes, featuring a Seneca traditional story retold by Joseph Bruchac (Abenaki) (Northland, 1996).
 When a young Native girl is called “Lake Rat,” she is comforted by Grampa who both reveals how he was once called “Frog” because of his French-Indian heritage and shows how those intended insults are signs that the bullies don’t appreciate the joy of the frog and wonder of the lake.
 Ages 4-up.

-CRAZY HORSE'S VISION by Joseph Bruchac (Abenaki), illustrated by S.D.
+CRAZY HORSE’S VISION by Joseph Bruchac (Abenaki), illustrated by S.D.
 Nelson (Lakota) (Lee & Low, 2000).
 Bruchac brings his poetic style to this story of young Curly, who would grow into the Lakota hero Crazy Horse.
-Nelson's illustrations are influenced by the traditional ledger style of his ancestors, and they are powerful.
-HIGHLY RECOMMENDED.
+Nelson’s illustrations are influenced by the traditional ledger style of his ancestors, and they are powerful.
+Ages 4-up.

 FOX SONG by Joseph Bruchac (Abenaki), illustrated by Paul Morin (Philomel, 1993).
-A gentle story about the relationship of Jamie and her Granma Bowman and about Jamie's acceptance of Granma's death.
-A sweet story.
-Probably my favorite by Bruchac, who is no doubt the most published Native author of children's books.
+A gentle story about the relationship of Jamie and her Granma Bowman and about Jamie’s acceptance of Granma’s death.
 Ages 4-up.

-THE GOOD LUCK CAT by Joy Harjo (Creek) and illustrated by Paul Lee (Harcourt, 2000).
+THE GOOD LUCK CAT by Joy Harjo (Muscogee (Creek)) and illustrated by Paul Lee (Harcourt, 2000).
 Aunt Shelly says that Woogie is a good luck cat.
 As he survives one scrape after another, her analysis seems to be right on target.
-But one day when he doesn't come home, we wonder if this good luck cat's ninth life has run out.
-This is a delightful look at the friendship between a cat and a young girl.
-And it's -- yahoo! -- a children's picture book with Indian characters wherein Native culture isn't the main focus.
-Of course, it's wonderful to have children read accurate, respectful books that touch on Indian themes; however, they should be balanced with charming stories like this one that depict daily life.
+But one day when he doesn’t come home, we wonder if this good luck cat’s ninth life has run out.
+This is a delightful look at the daily life friendship between a cat and a young girl.
 Ages 4-up.

-GRANDMOTHER'S PIGEON by Louise Erdrich (Chippewa), illustrated by Jim La Marche (Hyperion, 1996).
-Grandmother has caught a ride to Greenland on the back of a porpoise, and what's more, a nest of birds has hatched in her bedroom.
+GRANDMOTHER’S PIGEON by Louise Erdrich (Turtle Mountain Chippewa), illustrated by Jim La Marche (Hyperion, 1996).
+Grandmother has caught a ride to Greenland on the back of a porpoise, and what’s more, a nest of birds has hatched in her bedroom.
 Where did they come from?
 Ages 4-up.
-See also Erdrich's picture book, THE RANGE ETERNAL (Hyperion, 2002).

-JINGLE DANCER by Cynthia Leitich Smith (Creek), illustrated by Cornelius Van Wright and Ying-Hwa Hu (Morrow, 2000).
-Jenna, a Muscogee (Creek)-Ojibwe girl, is enthusiastic about wanting to jingle dance at the upcoming powwow.
-With time running short, she seeks the assistance of women of her contemporary intertribal community in bringing together the remainder of her regalia.
+JINGLE DANCER by Cynthia Leitich Smith (Muscogee (Creek)), illustrated by Cornelius Van Wright and Ying-Hwa Hu (Morrow, 2000).
+Jenna, a Muscogee girl, wants to jingle dance at the upcoming powwow.
+With time running short, she seeks the assistance of women of her contemporary intertribal community in bringing together her regalia.
 A story of reciprocity and respect.
 Ages 4-up.

 LESS THAN HALF, MORE THAN WHOLE by Kathleen Lacapa (Mohawk-English-Irish) and Michael Lacapa (Apache-Hopi-Tewa), who also is the illustrator (Northland, 1994).
 When Will calls Tony “only half, or less than half Indian,” Tony tries to figure out what that means.
 With TaTda’s (Grandfather’s) help, Tony realizes that, like the Creator’s gift of corn, he is whole.
 Ages 4-up.